YD525/SSELexicon/README.md

 - [Core Translation Flowchart](https://claude.ai/public/artifacts/d6247594-36ef-44b1-8a27-45ca0dfd0d2f)

+By looking at this flowchart, you may get a clearer idea of how **SSELex** actually works behind the scenes.

 This diagram was generated with the help of Claude AI.
 AI is simply amazing QAQ!

 ---